zrusev/swapp/README.md

 - Code coverage should be as high as you can make it.

 #### Notes:
 - Test credentials:
   > Email: demo@st6.io
   > Password: demo1234
-  >> (You may need to add a security exception to your browser before querying to the [GraphQL server](https://softuni-swapp-212366186.eu-west-1.elb.amazonaws.com/graphql/))
+  >
+  > 2024-10-16: The GraphQL server has been updated to utilize [swapi-graphql](https://github.com/graphql/swapi-graphql) at https://swapi-graphql.netlify.app/.netlify/functions/index